 Over the course of the past three years, designer Maggie Hewitt has been a vanguard in New Zealand’s sustainable luxury industry.
 Her brand, Maggie Marilyn, exudes a casual yet opulent feel and is creative in its way of remodelling very classic silhouettes.
-The combination of these characteristics makes each piece by Maggie instantly recognizable.
+The combination of these characteristics makes each piece by Maggie instantly recognisable.
 Aside from the design aspect, what truly makes Maggie Marilyn stand out from the crowd is their ultra-transparent approach to sustainability.

 They make their goals and strategy public.
 They dedicate a lot of their digital site space to explaining their definitions of sustainability jargon -something that is often manipulated by fast fashion giants.
 Everything from their fabric to their packaging defies fashion industry norms and reflects a genuine and thought out effort to strive for sustainability.
-We had a chat with Maggie about her brand, her inspirations and her goals.
+We had a chat with founder, Maggie Hewitt, about her brand, her inspirations and her goals.

 Maggie Marilyn has a focus on crafting “livable luxury”, what do you envision the role of the clothing you design to be in the lives of your customers?